• Skip to primary navigation

 Why do they call it Watergate Salad?

-As this salad became popular in Washington D.C. during the time that President Richard Nixon resigned from office, due to the Watergate scandal, it seems that the name just came because of the timing.
+This salad became popular in Washington, D.C., during the time that President Richard Nixon resigned from office due to the Watergate scandal.
+It seems that the name just came because of the timing.
 Nobody can really pinpoint who started calling it that, but the name stuck.
 And while you no longer can find Watergate salad on lunch menus in D.C., the recipe lives on through home cooks across the country.

 How many cups are in a cool whip container?